Bathurst Old School of Arts Library Collection: Description

-Within each section a running number was allocated as books were added to the system.
+Within each section of the original collection owned by Bathurst Library, a running number was allocated as books were added to the system.

 Condition

 The books were reported to be in good condition as at 17 May 2004.
 The climatic conditions have worked to the benefit of the collection.
-The district does not have a high humidity and the air conditioning is kept on 24 hours a day resulting in the collection being maintained at a constant temperature.
-The library already has a pest control strategy operating.
-The area has poor lighting and is well away from natural light.
+The district does not have a high humidity and the air conditioning at Bathurst Library was kept on 24 hours a day resulting in the collection being maintained at a constant temperature.
+The library had a pest control strategy operating.
+The area had poor lighting and was well away from natural light.

+The Central Tablelands Collections Facility, at which the collection has been stored since 2023, is a building designed intentionally for standard storage with climate control for valuable and fragile collections, archives and other significant objects held in and galleries.
+The facilities collections staff are also experienced in pest treatment and preventative conservation.

 The Interim CMS advises that the coherence of the collection should be conserved and it should not be expanded with any further acquisitions, that none of its books should be made available for loan, and that items should only be provided to the public under supervision.
 The CMS recommends preservation measures such as de-acidification and housing under controlled environmental conditions to maximise its lifespan.

 The books are generally in good condition and housed under excellent conditions (low humidity, low levels of natural light, constant temperature) but some of the more rare and valuable items require more specific conservation work.